SmartMeshFoundation/Photon/docs/pfs.md

     "error": "true"
 }
 ```
-If submitted, it is not the latest balance_proof：
+If the balance_proof submitted is not the latest balance_proof, the response are as follows：
 ```json
 {
     "errcode": "M_INVALID_ARGUMENT_VALUE",